mabogunje/yorudi/README.md

 # Yorùdí

-> [!NOTE]
-> This project is now both a command-line utility and a REST API that can query
-> the dictionary database.
-As such index.html is a basic webpage that supports
-> searching the database.
-And the command-line code can be accessed independently
-> as needed.
-The instructions for using both are below.

-## A Standardized & Downloadable Comprehensive Yoruba Multilingual Dictionary
+## A Standardized, Accessible, & Downloadable Comprehensive Yoruba Multilingual Dictionary

 The Yorùdí project aims to compile a complete multi-lingual lexical database with [Yoruba](http://en.wikipedia.org/wiki/Yoruba_language)  as the pivot language.
 The project is modelled after the [CC-CEDICT project](http://cc-cedict.org/wiki/)